 With social media tracking tools, you can perform lots of A/B testing to see which posts are receiving the most engagement.
-Take for example you publish a whiteboard animation on a topic, and then two weeks later you post an explainer video on the same topic.
+Say for example that you publish a whiteboard animation on a topic, and then two weeks later you post an explainer video on the same topic.
 Using analytics, you can measure each post’s performance.
 Your findings will help you adjust your visual marketing efforts accordingly.

-When we talk about your CMS — content management system — we’re referring to your website host, like WordPress, Weebly, Wix.
+When we talk about your CMS — content management system — we’re referring to your website host, like WordPress, Weebly or Wix.
 All of these CMSs have analytics you can tap into to track your visual marketing efforts.
 Much like Google Analytics, you can track page views, bounce rate, average time on page, and more.